stevendargaville/PFLARE/README.md

 ## Using PFLARE

-Once the new PC types have been registered, they can then be used like native PETSc types, either by writing code to set the PETSc type/options, or through command line arguments.
+Once the new PC types have been registered they can then be used like native PETSc types, either by writing code to set the PETSc type/options, or through command line arguments.
 A few examples include:

 #### 1) Using PCAIR with default options, namely AIRG with parameters tuned for a time independent advection equation on 2D unstructured triangles: